 1789: 'The Interesting Narrative of Olaudah Equiano' or 'Gustavas Vassa the African' is published.

 1790: Wilberforce's first Abolition Bill is rejected by Parliament.

 1791: Rebellion by enslaved people in St Domingue triggers the Haitian Revolution, led by Toussaint L'Ouverture.

 1795: Second Maroon War in Jamaica; Fedon's Rebellion in Grenada.

 1802: West India Dock opens in the Port of London, initially dealing solely with the produce from the West Indies.

 1804: St Domingue declared the Republic of Haiti, the first independent black state outside of Africa.

 1807: The Act to Abolish the Transatlantic Slave Trade is passed in Parliament.

 1833: Slavery Abolition Act is passed in Parliament, taking effect in 1834.
-This act gives all slaves in the Caribbean their freedom although some other British territories have to wait longer.
+This act gives all enslaved people in the Caribbean their freedom although some other British territories have to wait longer.
 However, ex-slaves in the Caribbean are forced to undertake a period of 'apprenticeship' (working for former masters for a low wage) which means that slavery is not fully abolished in practice until 1838.